 Alice Morgan is a Sydney/Eora-based saxophonist and musician recognised for her vibrant artistry and her unwavering commitment to contemporary live performance.
-From classical to experimental, her passion for music shapes her dynamic and engaging work as a performer.
+From classical to experimental, her passion for music shapes her dynamic work as a performer.

 Alongside her performing career, Alice is an experienced producer and orchestral manager as one of the founding members of Ensemble Apex.
 She has been a loyal part of the production team for many of their successful concerts, ranging from RUEL x Red Bull Symphonic to Verdi’s Requiem at Judith Neilson’s Dangrove.